CrispierVase/CrispierVase/README.md

 - 👋 Hi, I’m @CrispierVase
 - 👀 I’m interested in Cyber Security
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently mostly using Python in my Personal-Projects repository.
+- My Main project is my chess game and engine!
-- 📫 How to reach me CrispierVase299#9501 on Discord is the best way to reach me
+- 📫 CrispierVase299#9501 on Discord is the best way to reach me

 <!---
 CrispierVase/CrispierVase is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.